-High degree of linkage to originator (Commingling risk): The deal is exposed to commingling risk.
+- " High degree of linkage to originator (Commingling risk): The deal is exposed to commingling risk.
+Considering the deal characteristics and the mitigants in place, we have assessed the probability and impact of a default of Santander on the ability of the Issuer to meet its obligations under the transaction, including the impact of the loss of any cash held with Santander should it default and any loss that may be incurred after that time due to any delay in redirecting payments to a new account or taking any other appropriate action. - " Exposure to real estate: Approximately 11.8% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
+Moody's assumed a higher default probability for obligors operating in this industry (rating proxy of B3 for non-Real Estate Developers ; Caa1/Caa2 for Real

-Considering the deal characteristics and the mitigants in place, we have assessed the probability and impact of a default of Santander on the ability of the Issuer to meet its obligations under the transaction, including the impact of the loss of any cash held with Santander should it default and any loss that may be incurred after that time due to any delay in redirecting payments to a new account or taking any other appropriate action.
+Estate Developers) than for the rest of obligors (rating proxy equal to B1/B2).

-- Exposure to real estate: Approximately 13.8% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
-Moody's assumed a higher default probability for obligors operating in this industry (rating proxy equal to B2/B3; Caa1/Caa2 for Real Estate Developers) than for the rest of obligors (rating proxy equal to Ba3/B1). - " Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
-Moody's tested several scenarios related to (i) the potential credit risk increase of the credit lines sub-pool and (2) the adequate size of the liquidity line. - Bullet credits: around 45.7% of the portfolio is bullet (only 0.33% corresponds to standard loans).
-Moody's increased the PD for this sub-pool, taking into consideration an additional one-year exposure to default at the time of refinancing.
+- " Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
+Moody's tested several scenarios related to (i) the potential credit risk increase of the credit lines sub-pool and (2) the adequate size of the liquidity line. - Bullet credits: around 34.7% of the portfolio is bullet (11.4% standard loans which are bullets plus 23.3% credit lines).
+Moody's increased the PD for this subpool, taking into consideration an additional one-year exposure to default at the time of refinancing.

-Sovereign risk: On 26 June 2012 we lowered to A3 the Spanish country ceiling, which signifies the maximum rating that Moody's will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.
-The lowering of the ceiling was prompted by the increased risk of severe financial and economic dislocation implied by the weakening of the Spanish government's creditworthiness, as reflected by our downgrade of Spain's government bond ratings to Baa3 from A3 on 13 June 2012.
-On 4 December 2013, after the deal closed, we changed the outlook on Spain's Baa3 government bond rating to stable from negative
+Sovereign risk: On 21 February 2014 we raised to A1 the Spanish country ceiling, which signifies the maximum rating that Moody's will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.
+Please see "Moody's upgrades Spain's government bond rating to Baa2; assigns positive outlook"

-Spain's revised country ceiling captures our assessment of 'country' risks that need to be factored into the rating of all locally domiciled obligors (i.e. risks that arise from immutable political, institutional, financial and economic factors within the country).
+Spain's country ceiling captures our assessment of 'country' risks that need to be factored into the rating of all locally domiciled obligors (i.e. risks that arise from immutable political, institutional, financial and economic factors within the country).
 They include the risk of systemic economic disruption, the crystallisation of severe financial stability risks and factors implying regulatory and legal uncertainty such as the possibility of currency redenomination.
 The assessment of country risk takes into account a number of the same factors that we consider when determining a sovereign's credit strength.

-Hence the highest achievable rating for most Spanish structured finance transactions is now A3(sf).
+Hence the highest achievable rating for most Spanish structured finance transactions is now A1(sf).
 This ceiling also applies to Spanish structured finance transactions issued by non-Spanish issuers, as these are backed entirely by Spanish assets with material exposure to the risks reflected in the country ceiling.